brightway-lca/brightway2/docs/lci.rst

 Exchanges
 ---------

 Exchanges are a list of the inputs and outputs of an activity.
-For example an activity might consume some resources, emit some emissions, and have other technoligcal goods as emissions.
+For example an activity might consume some resources, emit some emissions, and have other technological goods as emissions.
 Each activity also has at least one technological output.

 Each exchange has a ``type``.
 There are three standard exchange types in Brightway2, but you can define your own if you need to define different kinds of systems.